 Also, make sure you have all your equipment ready to hand and are properly suited before approaching the swarm.

-If you experience a situation where you are uncomfortable when faced with picking up a swarm, please call Roger Wood or David Hetherington who may be able to help.
+If you experience a situation where you are uncomfortable when faced with picking up a swarm, please call Roger Wood or David Hetherington (Numbers above) who may be able to help.

 Please refer to our website to look for members who want a swarm for themselves.